loganripplinger/mtpb/README.md

 # Murder Trivia Party Bot (mtpb) v0.000001

-Given a room number, it can connect and choose random answers (Only works in Murder Trivia Party).
+Runs a website that allows users to send a roomcode for a bot to join on.

 ## To use
 Use `npm install` to install required things.

+Run the server with `node index.js`

-Replace `4-digit-roomcode` with the room you want to join.
+In your web browser, replace `4-digit-roomcode` with the room you want to join.
 ```
-node bot_join.js 4-digit-roomcode
+localhost:3000/room/4-digit-roomcode
 ```

+All data currently prints out to the console and will not be sent via the website.